Michaelo16/Steamy/README.md

 Java JDK 17, I created the project in Eclipse.

 ## Dependencies
-This project uses JavaFX 22 ad PostgreSQL JDBC 42.7.3 Drivers which can be found at: https://gluonhq.com/products/javafx/, https://jdbc.postgresql.org/download/
+This project uses JavaFX 22 and PostgreSQL JDBC 42.7.3 Drivers which can be found at: https://gluonhq.com/products/javafx/, https://jdbc.postgresql.org/download/